 For example: malicious%E2%80%AEtxt.apk

-When the download feature of browser failed to parse the character perfectly, then the filename will be switch to maliciouskpa.txt
+When the browser download feature fails to to parse the character perfectly, the filename will be changed to maliciouskpa.txt

 2.1.
 Few Words about RTLO

-To be honest, we can’t explain this very well in technical point of view or in the standard processing of the character.
-But, as we know commonly, the world of character is split into two models, which are left to right and right to left character.
-The famous right to left reading that we know at this world is Arabic Character.
+Honestly speaking, we cannot explain this very well from a technical point of view or standard in processing characters.
+However, as we know in general, the characters in this world are divided into two models, namely left to right and right to left character.
+The famous right to left readings that we know in this world is Arabic Character.

-Based on some references, there is a standard method that built to deal with the texts that are written from right-to-left.
+Based on several references, there is a standard method that was built to handle texts written from right to left.
 Basically, this allows computers to exchange information regardless of the language used.

-So, in short, by using this method, the computers will recognize the character that has been put.
+So, in short, by using this method, the computer will recognize the characters that have been entered.

 III.
 Testing Environment

-For example, let use the Opera as a study case (since few programs asked for not release the full disclosure).
+For example, let’s use Opera as a case study (because some programs ask not to release full disclosure).

-And here are the environment that we used to reproducing the issue:
+And this is the environment that we use to reproduce this issue: